The Guide

 Pre-primary uses a Montessori AMI approach, primary follows the English National Curriculum with two to four weekly French sessions for French learners.
 Fees run roughly EUR 14,600 to EUR 27,000 a year.
 The school sits in the leafy western-suburbs cluster favoured by international families working in La Défense and Saint-Germain.

 Parents praise the dedicated teachers, the safe nurturing environment, and an active PTA that gives the small community real momentum.
-The recurring critical voice flags steep registration fees and questions whether the offer matches the price tag.
+A recurring critical view flags steep registration fees and questions whether the offer matches the price tag.
 The school's size limits sports and specialist facilities compared with the bigger international names.
-Best fit for families with young children in the western suburbs who want a small Montessori-into-British primary and accept the trade-offs of a 160-pupil school.
+Best fit for families with young children in the western suburbs who want a small Montessori-into-British primary and can accept the limitations of a 160-pupil school.

 • Parents describe a small bilingual primary in Le Vésinet, west of Paris, around 160 students across 25-plus nationalities, ages 2 to 11, with average classes of about 15.